tyvekzhang/fastapi-sqlmodel-starter/docs/README_en.md

    - Windows: python3 apiserver.py
    - macOS or Linux: python3 apiserver.py
 8. Access: http://127.0.0.1:9010/docs
-9. First, create a new user through the **register** interface, and then proceed with authentication, everything is okay.
+> After successful access, you need to create a user and authenticate.

 ## Contribution